jhpyle/docassemble/_docs/scalability.md

 "Create" to create the Load Balancer.

-Once the `docassembleLb` load balancer is created, you need to make a manual change to it so that it will use the `websocket` "Target Group" you created earlier.
-To do this, go to the "Listeners" tab, and open up the HTTPS rule by clicking the right arrow icon.
+Once the `docassembleLb` load balancer is created, you need to make a few manual changes to it.

+In the "Load Balancers" section, select the `docassembleLb` load balancer, and open the "Listeners" tab.
+Click "Edit" next to the HTTP listener.
+Set the "Default target group" to "http-redirect."

+Once those changes are saved, open up the HTTPS rule by clicking the right arrow icon.
 Click "Add rule."
 For the "Path pattern," enter `/ws/*`.
 Under "Target group name," select `websocket`.
 Keep "Priority" as 1.
 Then click "Save."

 Now the `docassembleLb` load balancer will listen to 443 and act on requests according to two "Rules."
 The first rule says that if the